phongduong/my-portfolio/data/posts/event-forwarding-in-svelte.md

 ---
 title: Event forwarding in Svelte
-description: Event forwarding in Svelte is a useful feature if you want to listen event in the child components
 date: 2020-08-15T15:00:00.000Z
 tag: svelte
 ---

 Event forwarding will help you listen to event in the child component.
 To forward event, you need to create an event dispatcher and pass the name of the event and data to the dispatcher

 ```javascript